adainrivers/randomencounters/thunderstore/README.md

 If you are not planning to use the hot reload feature of Wetstone, simply place the plugin dll into `BepInEx\plugins` folder and run the server.
 Otherwise, please check [Wetstone documentation](https://molenzwiebel.github.io/Wetstone/features/reload.html) about how to place the mod to the correct folder.

+## Manually triggering encounters

+`!randomencounter` chat command can be used by admins to trigger a Random Encounter, even when the `Enabled` setting is false.

 ## Configuration files and options:

 ### Main.cfg